Add Assemblies & Sub-AssembliesFollow

 Can Assemble Quantity: Displays the total amount of finished goods you can produce based on the available quantity for the component products.

-- On the Assembly Lines, the component products from the Bill Of Materials will be displayed.
+- On the Assembly Lines, the component products from the Bill Of Materials (if present) will be displayed.
 You can edit or add additional component products:

 Component Product: Select components by typing the code or description of the product or use the magnifying glass to search.